 A ridge in the centre of your mattress isn’t a fault with the mattress, it is a fault of your sleeping pattern and lack of maintenance in most cases!

 How much should I spend on a bed?

 This is a big question, and it immediately makes a difference as to which range of mattresses you will be able to consider.
-We would always advise to spend as much as you possibly can on your mattress, rather than your base.
+We would always advise spending as much as you possibly can on your mattress, rather than your base.
 A cheaper base will still support a mattress, but a cheaper mattress may not provide the support and comfort you require, for a substantial period of time, compared to a more expensive mattress.

 If you want to read more on what to expect for your budget this guide is a great place to start!

 |How much to spend on a double mattress?||What can I expect for my money?|